Jake Ellzey: Career

 Since retiring from the Navy, Ellzey has worked as a pilot for Southwest Airlines and as a consultant.
 He was also a social aide in the White House Office during the Bush administration.
 From 2012 to 2018, he was one of five commissioners of the Texas Veterans Commission.

 In 2018, Ellzey was an unsuccessful candidate for Texas's 6th congressional district.
 During his campaign, he was endorsed by The Dallas Morning News.
 He placed second in the Republican primary, behind Ron Wright, who won the general election.

 Ellzey was elected to the Texas House of Representatives in 2020.
 He took office on January 12, 2021.
 He resigned in July 2021 to take his seat in Congress.
 Governor Greg Abbott set August 31, 2021, as the special election date for the Texas State House of Representatives District 10 seat that Ellzey vacated.
-Republican Brian Harrison won the seat, defeating the representative who previously held the seat, John Wray.
+Republican Brian Harrison won the seat, defeating John Wray.